 - 1 teaspoon vanilla extract

 - 1/4 teaspoon salt

 - In a small bowl, beat sugar and oil until blended.
-Beat in the eggs, lime juice, vanilla and coconut extracts.
+Beat in the eggs, lime juice and extracts.
 Combine the flour, cornmeal, baking powder and salt; gradually add to sugar mixture and mix well (dough will be sticky).
-Stir in coconut and lime peel.
+Stir in coconut and lime zest.

 - Divide dough in half.
-With lightly floured hands, shape each half into a 12-in. x 2-in. rectangle on a parchment paper-lined baking sheet.
+With lightly floured hands, shape each half into a 12x2-in. rectangle on a parchment paper-lined baking sheet.
 Bake at 350° for 20-25 minutes or until set.

 - Place pan on a wire rack.
-When cool enough to handle, transfer to a cutting board; cut diagonally with a serrated knife into 3/4-in. slices.
+When cool enough to handle, transfer loaves to a cutting board; cut diagonally with a serrated knife into 3/4-in. slices.
 Place cut side down on ungreased baking sheets.
 Bake for 5-6 minutes on each side or until golden brown.
 Remove to wire racks to cool.
 Store in an airtight container.
-Yield: 32 cookies.